LOCATION: Tulbagh – Changing Perpsectives

+Continuity, change and loss.
 The theme of our outing will be the changes that followed the 1969 earthquake when much of the valley was damaged or destroyed.
-Reconstruction followed- in selected areas – while others were totally obliterated, to remain only in folk memory and oral histories.
+Reconstruction followed – in selected areas – while others were totally obliterated, to remain only in folk memory and oral histories.

-We will travel in convoy from the parking area to Klipfontein – one of the most interesting and authentic of all Tulbagh homesteads – beautifully situated in the Winterhoek Valley.
-It is an exceptionally long thatched house measuring almost 58 metres but originally the dwelling was at one end to which were added storerooms, a stable, fermentation vats and a wine cellar with just a narrow passage (now roofed over) in between.
-From here we will go to the Drostdy – now a museum – which was designed by LM Thibault in the early 19th century.
+The Drostdy – now a museum – which was designed by LM Thibault in the early 19th century.
 Here we will have a walkabout of this much-restored house, at one stage the home of Sir Meiring Beck.
 Adjacent to the Drostdy is the Drostdy Village, which was also largely destroyed and replaced by 1970s houses.
-We will look at the remnants of this once-historic settlement including the historic Jackson’s Cottage..
+We will look at the remnants of this once-historic settlement including the historic Jackson’s Cottage.

-Returning to Church Street we will walk along Church Street.
+Church Street walk.
 The 32 reconstructed buildings now constitute the largest concentration of National heritage sites in a single street in South Africa.
 We will pass many buildings including Ballotina – acquired and restored by the late Dr Mary Alexander Cook, the authority on the history and architecture of old Cape Houses; Monbijou (De Wet House) believed to have been designed by Louis Michel Thibault and Paddagang which is set well back from the street down near the Kliprivier.
 It is a long, low house which may originally have been used as stables or slave quarters.

 We will end up at the Tulbagh Museum where Calvin van Wyk, the curator will speak to us about the historic settlement known as Helpmekaar, the former Coloured settlement of Tulbagh, which, with Steinthal Mission were the sites of most of the deaths during the earthquake.
 Both, badly damaged, were totally demolished- apart from the Steinthal school building- and the former residents moved to the ‘Skema’- the apartheid-era ‘township’.